 Arvind Subramanian is senior fellow jointly at the Peterson Institute for International Economics and the Center for Global Development, where he leads CGD's Understanding India initiative.
-His book Eclipse: Living in the Shadow of China's Economic Dominance was published in September 2011.
-Foreign Policy magazine has named him as one of the world's top 100 global thinkers in 2011.
-India Today magazine named him as one of India’s top 35 “Masters of the Mind” over the last 35 years.
+His current work and latest books focus on the economics of climate change and the ascendancy of China.
+Greenprint: A New Approach to Cooperation on Climate Change, written with Aaditya Mattoo, was published by CGD in 2012; Eclipse: Living in the Shadow of China's Economic Dominance was published in September 2011.
+Foreign Policy named him one of the world's top 100 global thinkers in 2011.
+India Today magazine named him one of India’s top 35 “Masters of the Mind” over the last 35 years.

 He has written on growth, trade, development, institutions, aid, oil, India, China, Africa, and the World Trade Organization.
 He has published widely in academic and other journals, including the American Economic Review (Papers and Proceedings), Review of Economics and Statistics, Journal of International Economics, Journal of Monetary Economics, Journal of Public Economics, Journal of Economic Growth, Journal of Development Economics, Brookings Papers on Economic Activity, Oxford Review of Economic Policy, International Monetary Fund Staff Papers, Foreign Affairs, World Economy, and Economic and Political Weekly.
 He is currently ranked among the top 2 percent of the world’s academic economists in terms of citations of academic research, according to the widely used REPEC rankings.